Memory Bank

 • Scheduled jobs

 Archived packs must be restored before they can be attached.
+Plan ownership deliberately so important packs are attached where they are needed, not duplicated across unrelated contexts.

 Working Brief reconciliation